ll7/paf22/doc/general/02_installation.md

 sudo usermod -aG docker $USER
 ```

-After this, log out and back into your system to propagate the group changes.
+After this, _restart_ your system to propagate the group changes.

 ### NVIDIA Container toolkit